system-pclub/rust-study/README.md

 column "AH".

-Lines 906 - 910. "in five double-lock bugs, the first lock is in a match condition and the second lock is in the corresponding match body (e.g., Figure 6).
+Lines 906 - 910. "in six double-lock bugs, the first lock is in a match condition and the second lock is in the corresponding match body (e.g., Figure 6).
 In another five double-lock bugs, the first lock is in an if condition, and the second lock is in the if block or the else block."